mosdef-hub/gmso/docs/design_principles.rst

 * ``topology.core`` stores the classes that constitute the core data structures.
 * ``topology.formats`` stores readers and writers for (on-disk) file formats.
-* ``topology.extermal`` includes functions that convert core data structures between external libraries and their internal representation.
+* ``topology.external`` includes functions that convert core data structures between external libraries and their internal representation.